aetperf/aetperf.github.io/_posts/2022-09-22-Download-some-benchmark-road-networks-for-Shortest-Paths-algorithms.md

 </p>

-We note that it is had to distinguish anything in the last plots because the networks get larger but with a fixed size plot and edge width.
+We note that it is hard to distinguish anything in the last plots because of the networks get size, with a fixed size plot and edge width.
+Also I couldn't plot the largest one, USA, for some memory reasons.

 The networks are now ready to use by some Shortest Path algorithms, which will be the subject of some future posts.